Canadore College: Programs

+Following comments from North Bay City Councillor describing Canadore as a toxic workplace, Canadore president George Burton filed an ethics complaint.
+The investigation, in 2024, found no issue with the toxic workplace statement.
+Canadore had previously faced 2019 allegations from over 50 staff of being a toxic workplace.
+A subsequent third-party investigation was conducted in 2020 which Canadore refused to release publicly.
+Following Canadore's failure to release the report, and accounts of reprisal and psychological abuse, unions called for the suspension of Canadore administrators.

 Student life

-Sport and Wellness
+Sport and wellness

 Canadore athletes (Panthers) compete at the OCAA (Ontario Colleges Athletic Association) varsity level in men's and women's volleyball, and men's basketball.
 The men's and women's hockey and men's and women's indoor soccer teams are at the extramural level.
-There are various other extracurricular opportunities as well.
-Canadore hosts many rec leagues, tournaments, and activity days.

 Buildings and features

 Canadore shares its main campus facilities with Nipissing University.
 Canadore College has four campuses: Aviation Technology Campus, Commerce Court Campus, and the Education Centre (College Drive Campus) in North Bay, Ontario, and one campus in West Parry Sound, Ontario, and three campuses in the GTA (Scarborough, Mississauga and Brampton) – Canadore at Stanford.

 The Education Centre is situated on a 650 acre wooded escarpment with over 26 km of wilderness trails.

 In 2018, Canadore opened The Village, a new $20 million "health and wellness centre".

+In 2022, Canadore and the Province of Ontario announced a joint project to build and staff an addictions treatment centre in North Bay.
+Following incomplete building renovations in 2024 the cancellation of the project was announced stating "Ontario Health lost confidence in Canadore’s ability to meet the operational and clinical requirements needed to open the 53 addiction recovery beds".

 Residences

 Canadore College offers apartment-style residences, also referred to as Lower Residence.
+On September 9, 2023, a group of 50–100 Canadore international students, with no place to stay, erected a tent village.
+The tents were set up outside Canadore property which they were denied access to.
+Following the tent village being erected the college promised a solution within three business days.